Maksydenko/Practices/README.md

 <summary><b>📋 Specification:</b></summary>

 1. Write a Python program to generate and print a list, where the values are square of numbers between 1 and 30 (both included).
-2. Write a Python program to display the examination schedule.<br>
-(extract the date from exam_st_date).
+2. Write a Python program to display the examination schedule (extract the date from exam_st_date).
 <pre>exam_st_date = (11, 12, 2014)
 Sample Output: The examination will start from: 11 / 12 / 2014</pre>
 3. Write a Python program which accepts a sequence of commaseparated numbers from user and generate a list and a tuple with those numbers.